nguyenuy/ods-coding-assignment/README.md

 **Preferred tech stack:**
 * Python
-* Angular
+* Angular or other frontend framework (ReactJS, vue.js, etc.)
-* Docker (If you'd like to host it, try hosting it on Firebase since there's a free tier with a small db setup)
+* Docker (If you'd like to host it, try hosting it on Firebase, Netlify since there's a free tier with a small db setup)

 However, you may use other tech if you are more comfortable with something else.
 You can use any additional technologies/frameworks/DBs/libraries you would like to.